The Weeknd's 'House Of Balloons' is now available to stream in its original form

 ‘House Of Balloons’, which was released online for free back in 2011, features key samples from Cocteau Twins, Beach House, Aaliyah and more.
 These samples hadn’t previously been cleared for a full official release until now.

-A limited-edition vinyl version of the mixtape is also set to be released on April 30, featuring new artwork by New York-based artist Daniel Arsham.
-You can pre-order it here.
+A limited-edition vinyl version of the mixtape is also set to be released featuring new artwork by New York-based artist Daniel Arsham.
+Keep your eyes on The Weeknd’s official website for more information as it arrives.

 Earlier this week, The Weeknd tweeted: “On Sunday for its 10 year anniversary I’m releasing House of Balloons on all streaming platforms for the first time in its original incarnation.
 With the original mixes and samples.”